Train melody: Characteristics

 Originally, the melodies used on Japan's railways sounded more like alarms.
-However, since the 1990s more attention has been paid to creating tunes which fulfil several criteria: clearly marking a train's arrival and departure, encouraging timely but unhurried boarding and disembarking, making passengers feel calm and relaxed, and standing out above announcements and other noise.
+However, since the 1990s more attention has been paid to creating tunes which fulfill several criteria: clearly marking a train's arrival and departure, encouraging timely but unhurried boarding and disembarking, making passengers feel calm and relaxed, and standing out above announcements and other noise.
 Railway companies have established that the ideal length of a train melody, based on the typical dwell time of a train at a station, is seven seconds—so many tunes are designed to fit that length.
 Hundreds of different melodies—most written specifically for the railways—exist, and many stations or routes have their own characteristic tunes.

 In Japan, there are two distinct concepts known as the "approach melody" (接近メロディ, sekkin merodī) and the "departure melody" (発車メロディ, hassha merodī).
 The approach melody refers to the music or system used primarily at railway stations to signal that a train is approaching or passing through the station.
 The departure melody, on the other hand, is used to indicate that a train at the station is about to depart for the next stop.

 Traditional chimes or buzzers using metallic electric bells or electronic tones are referred to as "departure bells" (発車ベル, hassha beru) and are distinguished from melodic departure tunes.

 Some railway vehicles are equipped with external speakers that allow departure melodies or announcements to be played from the train itself, rather than through the station's automated system, using buttons operated by train staff.
 In some railway lines, station-installed melodies have been completely abolished and replaced by unified "boarding encouragement tones" (乗車促進音, jōsha sokushin'on).